ClementNerma/Rave/docs/master.md

 ### Checking a reference

-We can check if a value is a reference thanks to the `is_ref!` flex:
+We can check if a value is a reference thanks to the `is_ref!` function:

 ```rave
 val i = 0;